 After the laser are reformatted to produce the desired asterism they will transported from the Nasmyth platform enclosure to the telescope structure and up the side of the telescope tube.
 For both safety and cleanliness, the entire optical train of the laser facility must be enclosed in a light and dust proof mechanical structure.
 The proposed location for these folds optics and the beam pipes are shown in the figures of section 3.4.3.
-The tube structure is outside the footprint of the primary mirror and crosses behind the secondary spiders.
-The Keck telescope top end is significantly larger than the primary mirror which affords space for location of fold optics at the top end of the telescope.
+The tube structure is outside the footprint of the primary mirror and crosses behind the secondary mirror support structure.
+The Keck telescope top end is significantly larger than the primary mirror, which affords space for location of fold optics at the top end of the telescope.

-A feature of the optical design where the laser is not on the elevation moving part of the telescope is that the fold mirrors at the bottom and top of the telescope structure must track as the telescope moves in elevation.
-In addition the beam tube running parallel to the telescope Surrier truss must change length as the telescope moves in elevation.
+A feature of the proposed optical design, for the case of the laser not being on the elevation moving part of the telescope, is that the fold mirrors at the bottom and top of the telescope structure must track as the telescope moves in elevation.
+In addition the beam tube running parallel to the telescope Surrier truss must change length as the telescope move in elevation as well.
 It has been suggested that this tube can be a series of several nested tubes in a "telescoping" arrangement, similar to an architect's blueprint storage tube or a sailor's spyglass.
-If such an arrangement is not possible, the tracking mirror can be moved from the top of the telescope to a location on the telescope tube just above the tracking flat located on the roof of the AO enclosure, a much more compact tube would be fitted over these mirrors, this appears mechanically more feasible with the possible draw back of requiring more fold mirrors.
+If such an arrangement is not possible, the tracking mirror can be moved from the top of the telescope to a location on the telescope tube just above the tracking flat located on the roof of the AO enclosure, a much more compact tube could be fitted over these mirrors, this appears mechanically with the draw back of requiring more fold mirrors.

-After the folds at the top end of the telescope the beams will travel over the top of one of the secondary mirror supports or 'spiders'.
-Next the beams will travel down into the secondary support structure and into the launch telescope.
+After the folds at the top end of the telescope the beams will travel over the top of one of the secondary mirror supports or "spiders".
+Next the beams will travel down into the secondary mirror structure and into the launch telescope.
 Beams will be arranged to pass along the spider in a compact fashion inside a tube so that laser light does not scatter into the telescope.
 Relay lenses along the path will maintain the beam diameter and exit pupil.
 Two of the mirror in each beam will be controllable in tip and tilt these mirrors will maintain the centering and pointing of the beams at the input to optics located behind the telescope secondary.
 A slow update control loop will be responsible for correcting for the flexure of the telescope structure with elevation.
 The update may be done exclusively with look-up tables or with feedback from position sensitive photo-diodes or imaging cameras.